msu/csci-432-fall2021/project/README.md

     2. For those that choose the "comparison of algorithms" option, please fully describe each algorithm/implementation, as well as the comparison techniques.
+* FINAL: Please submit a 2-3 page document outlining each group member's contribution to your group.
+This is an individual submission.
-* Please submit a formal write-up in both D2L and Gradescope.
+* Please submit all write-ups in both D2L and Gradescope.
 For any code written for this project, please submit via D2L only.

 ## Option 1 Suggestions